 Today will be a different kind of post, as for the last five days I have been waking up in a different kind of world.
 Those who follow this travel blog know that I was born and grew up in Belarus.
-It’s more than a country of my birth and childhood, it’s where all my family and school friends still live.
+It’s more than the country of my birth and childhood, it’s where all my family and school friends still live.
 It’s my homeland, my heartland.
-Today, Belarus is in turmoil and its people, my people, are being brutally abused by their own government.
+Today, Belarus is in turmoil, and its people, my people, are being brutally abused by their own government.
 I was 11 years old when Lukashenko was elected to power in what was the last fair election in Belarus.
-Today, I am 37 and the Europe’s last dictator is still trying to cling to power by destroying my nation’s laws, jailing and killing his political opponents, changing the Constitution to suit his political ambitions, bankrupting the country by funneling billions into his private accounts, and every five years pretending to stage an election, results of which are always known ahead of time.
+Today, I am 37 and Europe’s last dictator is still trying to cling to power by destroying my nation’s laws, jailing and killing his political opponents, changing the Constitution to suit his political ambitions, bankrupting the country by funneling billions into his private accounts, and every five years pretending to stage an election, results of which are always known ahead of time.

 Once again, five days ago, Belarus had its future stolen by another rigged election with falsified results.
 But this time is different.
 Having jailed his main political opponents, Lukashenko allowed the wife of one of his challengers to register her candidacy.
-He underestimated this woman’s strength, her charisma, her ability to organize a resisting champaign.
-Svetlana Tikhanovskaya announced that she has no intention of remaining in power if she wins, that her champaign just wants to oust Lukashenko and set up a fair election among all the unjustly jailed political rivals.
+He underestimated this woman’s strength, her charisma, and her ability to organize a resisting campaign.
+Svetlana Tikhanovskaya announced that she has no intention of remaining in power if she wins, that her campaign just wants to oust Lukashenko and set up a fair election among all the unjustly jailed political rivals.
 She was immediately joined by a wife and a campaign manager of two other opposition candidates.
 Despite a very short window to run a political campaign and with all odds against them, these three strong, intelligent, beautiful Belarusian women organized and ran a flawless political campaign, energizing voters across the country.
 Their rallies were attended by thousands of people across Belarus.
 They became the symbol of hope.
-The hope for new, free Belarus.
+The hope for a new, free Belarus.
 Belarus without oppression.
 Belarus without dictatorship.
 Belarus without Lukashenko.

-Finally fed up with the current power, especially due to Lukashenko’s botched Covid-19 response, Belarussians came out in droves to vote for new government.
+Finally fed up with the current power, especially due to Lukashenko’s botched Covid-19 response, Belarussians came out in droves to vote for the new government.
 Belarus has not seen anything like this in its modern history.
 There were 6-hour lines to vote in small towns and big cities, Belarusians of all ages came out strong and united, voted, and delivered a resounding defeat to Alexander Lukashenko.
 By various unofficial exit polls and among voters abroad, Svetlana Tikhanovskaya got more than 70% of the vote.
 Lukashenko’s numbers were in single digits.
 Yet, when the official results were announced proclaiming Lukashenko as a winner with 80% of the vote, the entire country erupted.
-Shocked by the government’s absolute shamelessness and total disregard of the people’s choice, people took to the streets of Minsk and other Belarusian cities to peacefully protest the results.
+Shocked by the government’s absolute shamelessness and total disregard for the people’s choice, people took to the streets of Minsk and other Belarusian cities to peacefully protest the results.
 The government’s response was and continues to be brutal.

 Using heavily armed police forces, including special elite units and the military, Lukashenko and his generals turned the streets of Belarussian cities into a blood bath.
 Peaceful citizens are being beaten with batons, gassed with tear gas, ran over by military trucks, shot at with rubber bullets and even live ammunition, and pelleted with stun grenades.
 At least several people have been killed.